mivanit/python-project-makefile-template/README.md

 # Makefile

+## General Help

-`make help` Displays the help message listing all available make targets and variables. running just `make` will also display this message.
+`make help` Displays the help message listing all available make targets and variables.
+Running just `make` will also display this message.

 ```sh
 $ make help